 UK and NL raised concerns on the effectiveness of the BSIS and lack of confidence that this BSIS will have an added value for the driver in avoiding accidents.
 The chair asked if an effectiveness study can be done.
 Israel will look if driver evaluations can be derived from the operational tests at the West Coast (see VRU-Proxi-05-11) and the pilot test in Austria (action Mobileye).

-OICA asked the CP’s what way of adoption of this regulation (mandatory or not) is preferred and in which time frame.
+OICA asked the CPs what way of adoption of this regulation (mandatory or not) is preferred and in which time frame.
 Not all parties are on same level; some parties do not want to make it mandatory or only on a “nice-to-have” basis as long as there is no evidence for the added value (avoiding collisions) and the performance in extreme weather conditions.
 Germany mentioned that GSRG has asked Germany to establish a regulation for this as manufacturers are currently developing it and regulation might force manufacturers and suppliers to put more focus and effort on these developments.
 The chair mentioned that harmonization on UN level is preferred and target date for this measure in the GSR update is end of 2021.

 The agreed regulatory text drafting will be shared with Germany with the request to finalize the agreement of the remaining part of the document with the Taskforce before the next VRU-Proxi session in June in Sweden.